niekverw/ukbpheno/README.md

 - think about how to merge data where you have no days to event.
 - think about more complicated merges, e.g. need at least X codes in hesin or primary care?
 - think about more complex phenotype schemes, e.g. exclude asthma from COPD cases.
+- functions that can help with defining a disease, e.g. suggest codes based on others.